 - Gather all the ingredients.

-- Heat 1 Tbsp extra virgin olive oil in a large frying pan over medium heat and sauté the onions until tender.
+- Heat 1 Tbsp unsalted butter in a large frying pan over medium heat and add the minced onion.

-- Add the chicken and cook until it's no longer pink.
+- Cook the chicken until it‘s no longer pink.

 - Add 2 servings cooked Japanese short-grain rice.
 Use a cutting motion with your spatula to break the clumps into small pieces.